causify-ai/tutorials/causal_automl/TutorTask401_EIA_metadata_downloader_pipeline/download_eia_metadata.example.md

 preview facet dimensions, and support query planning—all without making live API calls to fetch time series.

-The goal is to help users perform structured, reproducible metadata analysis and construct valid EIA query URLs in downstream workflows.
+The goal is to help users perform structured, reproducible metadata analysis as a precursor to building ingestion logic or validating dataset structure.

 ## Scenario

-The example walks through a single scenario focused on **metadata visualization**.
+The example walks through metadata visualization.
 Using metadata extracted from the `electricity` category, the notebook generates distribution plots of:

 - Frequency types (e.g., monthly, annual)
 - Unit types (e.g., million dollars, MWh)